Singaporeans love to travel to various destinations around the globe. That’s why it’s a relief that there are visa-free countries to visit.

 Chill out at Saint-Martin Gardens, gable in style at Grand Casino in Monte Carlo, and feel the serenity in Monaco Cathedral.

-Brave the winter of Norway’s Arctic region to witness the Northern lights, perched on top of a 1969 feet cliff to marvel at the cerulean blue waters of Lysefjord, and experience traditional Norwegian folk culture.
+Brave the winter of Norway’s Arctic region to witness the Northern lights, perched on top of a 1969 feet cliff to marvel at the cerulean blue waters of Lysefjord and experience traditional Norwegian folk culture.

 Climb the Tatras Mountains, enter Lublin through the Cracow Gate and go mushroom picking as it has been a Polish tradition for centuries.

-Cycle the Gramoz Mountains for unforgettable views, discover the Tirana’s communist past and hike through the famous Albanian Alps.
+Cycle the Gramoz Mountains for unforgettable views, discover Tirana’s communist past and hike through the famous Albanian Alps.

-Follow in the footsteps of the first Bengalis in archaeological sites of Sherpur and Paharpur, ride a rickshaw, and stalk tigers in Bengal.
+Follow in the footsteps of the first Bengalis in the archaeological sites of Sherpur and Paharpur, ride a rickshaw, and stalk tigers in Bengal.

 Cruise over Lake Titicaca, float down the Amazon, retrace Che Guevara’s final footsteps, and bike down ‘Death Road’.

 Paddle around the Okavango Delta and get close to the wildlife of Africa.
-Explore the waterways in a mokoro, a traditional dugout canoe to see birdlife at its closest range.
+Explore the waterways in a mokoro, a traditional dugout canoe, to see birdlife at its closest range.

 Take a plunge in the thrillingly turbulent rivers, visit coffee plantations and find the sacred Quetzal known as the Holy Grail of Costa Rica’s tropical birds.

-Go on a shark cage dive, spot whales in Hermanus, surf South Africa’s famous waves and swim with African penguins.
+Go on a shark cage dive, spot whales in Hermanus, surf South Africa’s famous waves, and swim with African penguins.

 Check out the Tomb of Sultan Bolkiah, be mystified by Omar Ali Saifuddien Mosque, and discover their culture in Brunei Museum.

-Admire the Atacama Desert, witness giant icebergs through the Beagle Channel, play with the penguins of Antarctica.
+Admire the Atacama Desert, witness giant icebergs through the Beagle Channel, and play with the penguins of Antarctica.

 Rediscover Bali and surf its glorious waves, meet the people of Toraja land to experience their tribal culture and get through the rainforest in Sulawesi.

-Discover the surreal collection of shipwrecks in Calamian Islands, relive the Spanish colonial lifestyle in Vigan, bury your toes in the white sands of Boracay, and brave the big waves of Siargao beaches.
+Discover the surreal collection of shipwrecks in the Calamian Islands, relive the Spanish colonial lifestyle in Vigan, bury your toes in the white sands of Boracay, and brave the big waves of Siargao beaches.